kpacha/sifo-plugin-installer/README.md

 ##Usage

-Just add this package to your _require_ list and define your package type.
+Just add this package to your _require_ list and define your package _type_.

     "type": "sifo-library",
     "require": {